Lumi-supercomputer/LUMI-AI-example/docs/profiling.md

 ## AMD profilers

 If the framework-level profiling is not sufficient and you want to investigate hardware-level performance, you can use AMD's profiling tools.
 The [LUMI training materials](https://lumi-supercomputer.github.io/LUMI-training-materials/) provide multiple lectures on how to use AMD's profilers `rocprof`, `Omnitrace` and `Omniperf`.
-For a short introduction to `rocprof`, have a look at the lecture ["Understanding GPU activity & checking jobs"](https://lumi-supercomputer.github.io/LUMI-training-materials/ai-20241126/extra_04_CheckingGPU/) from the last AI workshop.
-If you need a detailed introduction to all AMD profilers provided on LUMI, we recommend the lecture material of the last [Performance Analysis and Optimization Workshop](https://lumi-supercomputer.github.io/LUMI-training-materials/paow-20240611/).
+For a short introduction to `rocprof`, have a look at the lecture ["Understanding GPU activity & checking jobs"](https://lumi-supercomputer.github.io/LUMI-training-materials/ai-20241126/extra_04_CheckingGPU/) from the LUMI AI workshop.
+If you need a detailed introduction to all AMD profilers provided on LUMI, we recommend the lecture material of the LUMI [Performance Analysis and Optimization Workshop](https://lumi-supercomputer.github.io/LUMI-training-materials/paow-20240611/).

  ### Table of contents